SkulkingScavenger/corndog-galaxy/CODE_OF_CONDUCT.md

 * Thinking Consoles are better than PCs for videogames
 * Disagreeing with SkulkingScavenger's taste in videogames
 * Disagreeing with SkulkingScavenger, ever
+* Other conduct SkulkingScavenger deems annoying or heretical
 * Questioning the Fairness of this Code of Conduct
-* Whining
-* Other conduct SkulkingScavenger deems annoying or heretical

 ## Our Responsibilities